Dana Patrick Photography

 “My grandmother, Hiroko, owned a kimono factory in Kyoto with her husband and after work she used to sit in the same chair each night to remove her makeup.
 No matter how busy her day was she would massage her face and take her time removing her makeup.
 I remember that so well,” says Song.

-It has led Song to approach skincare “by building within,” using her years of training in Japan on how to look younger and across the US to inform her specific method that will have you glowing from the inside out.
+It has led Song to approach skincare “by building within,” using her years of training in Japan on how to look younger, and how to make your face look younger, and across the US to inform her specific method that will have you glowing from the inside out.
 “When I worked at high-end medical spas, I realized that the results weren’t really meeting my own standards,” she says.
 “So, I decided to stop using their tools because oftentimes those choices only compromise the health and immune system of one’s skin.”

 YOU MAY ALSO LIKE: FARM-TO-FACE BEAUTY